eloonstra/go-little-drunken-bishop/README.md

 ## Future

-The project is mostly finished, only the main function is not finished yet, so it's not possible to generate art from the command line.
+The project is mainly finished; only the main function is not finished yet, so it's impossible to generate art from the command line.